sandeshtiwari/Udacity-Linux-Configuration-Project/README.md

 	- use sudo nano /etc/ssh/sshd_config and then change the Port 22 to Port 2200
 	- use sudo service ssh restart
 	- Make sure that port 2200 has been added to the external Lightsail firewall under the "Networking" tab.

-External references: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
+	- Make sure you remove SSH port 22 from the 'Networking' tab External references: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps